offchan42/machine-learning-curriculum/README.md

 Machine Learning is a branch of Artificial Intelligence dedicated at making machines learn from observational data without being explicitly programmed.

+Let sacrifice some time to learn Machine Learning so that you can be lazy later.

 ## Disclaimer

 This is a really big list because I also point to other people's list to ensure that most of the resources are accessible from this page without you looking anywhere else.